System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 Step 2.
 On the left side menu, click System protection.

 Step 3.
-Now the System Properties window will open.
-If you do not turn on the System Restore option before, you'll see the protection status of each drive partition is labeled as "off".
-To enable the system restore feature on the C drive, click the C drive option and then Configure.
+The System Properties window will open, showing the protection status of each drive partition.
+If system restore is not enabled, the status will be "off".
+To enable system restore on the C drive, click the C drive option and then Configure.
+This will allow system restore to be enabled on the C drive.

 Step 4.
-Under the Restore Settings, tick the option "Turn on system protection."
-You can set a backup reservation strategy to adjust the maximum disk space used for system protection, and it's useful to manage your backup hard drive disk space.
-After the changes are made, click Apply.
+To enable system protection, go to the System Protection tab under the System Restore settings, and select the "Turn on system protection" option.
+You can also set a backup reservation strategy to manage the maximum disk space used for system protection, which helps in maintaining your backup hard drive's disk space.
+Once you've made the necessary changes, click the "Apply" button.

 enable system restore feature in windows 10